Best Hot Chocolate

 The Best Type Of Chocolate To Use

-Unlike its close cousin hot cocoa, which is made from only cocoa powder, chocolate is an essential ingredient for hot chocolate.
-You can use your favorite type of chocolate, though I recommend a semi-sweet or dark chocolate that’s hovering around the 50-60 percent range.
+Unlike its close cousin hot cocoa, which is made from only cocoa powder, hot chocolate requires that you actually use chocolate.
+You can use your favorite brand of chocolate, though I recommend a semi-sweet or dark chocolate that’s hovering around the 50 to 60 percent range.

 Dark chocolate has a distinctly rich flavor that tastes amazing when whisked with milk.
 And when you’ve finely chopped the chocolate, it’ll melt into the most luxurious, velvety texture.
 But if you’re not a fan of the bitterness of dark chocolate, don’t worry.
 A splash of maple syrup sweetens it perfectly.

-- Add the chocolate.
-Add the finely chopped chocolate and stir for 3-5 minutes, or until the chocolate is fully melted and combined.
+Add the chocolate.
+Add the finely chopped chocolate and stir for 3 to 5 minutes, or until the chocolate is fully melted and combined.

 Hot Chocolate Flavor Variations

-While simple hot chocolate is classic for a reason, there’s so many ways to amp up it up, if you so choose.
+While simple hot chocolate is a classic for a reason, there’s many ways to amp it up, if you so choose.
 Here’s a few fun and delicious ideas.

 - Peppermint: Add one drop of peppermint extract into each cup.